-\We have included a number of representative case studies from the many people who have contacted us with their concerns in relation to spent convictions; these have been anonymised.
+\We have included a number of case studies from the many people who have contacted us with their concerns in relation to spent convictions; these have been anonymised, but are otherwise true stories.

 Furthermore, IPRT believes that where an individual is given a wholly suspended sentence, which is not subsequently revoked, all such sentences should be treated as a non-custodial sentence.
 The key consideration here is that the court deemed it appropriate to suspend the sentence of imprisonment.
-In practice, we believe that it would be unjust to treat someone with a longer suspended sentence more harshly than someone with a shorter sentence of imprisonment.